The 6th Annual Groundnut

 Salve making is an important homestead skill.
 These easy to craft, topical herbal medicines, based on oil and wax, are handy to have around for scrapes, sprains, strains, infections, cuts, splinters, burns and stings.
 In this class we will cover basic salve recipes and learn a handful of easily identifiable medicinal plants critical to the home first aid kit.
 Walk away with your very own salve!

 The more we learn about the living landscapes that we live in and support us, the more we appreciate our nonhuman relations and feel connected to them.
 As we get to know the wild plants and animals of the Northeast, we build a mental web of organisms and their many interconnections.
-By expanding on this knowledge from the perspective of deep time, we awaken to a staggering expanse of natural history stretching over many geologic ages - and how this contextualizes our own evolution and that of other modern day species.
-We'll learn about the relatively recently extinct large animals of our area, found here until the end of the last Ice Age, 12,000 years ago - and how they've left their impact on trees, plants, and other animals still alive today - ourselves included!
+Expanding on this knowledge from the perspective of deep time, we awaken to a staggering expanse of natural history stretching over many geologic ages - and how this contextualizes our own evolution and that of other modern species.
+We'll learn about the relatively recently extinct large animals of our area, who lived here until the end of the last Ice Age, 12,000 years ago - and how they've left a lasting impact on trees, plants, and other animals still alive today - including ourselves

 In this class we will learn several techniques to sew with sinew.
 Sinew is the fibrous tendon of an animal, in this case a deer.
 When it is dried it can be shredded and used as thread to sew with.
 In this 2 hour class we will cut and sew a small pouch out of Braintan Buckskin and stitch it together with sinew.